 A writer and language enthusiast, Daniel is the primary editor of the Apogee blog and serves as editor of the books published by Greg and the agency.

 Affiliate Summit has selected Daniel to be a speaker eight times, and his presentations consistently rank well in attendee feedback.
 He has also had the honor of being the Emcee for an Affiliate Summit East event, and has volunteered his time as the Newcomer Program Coordinator over the years.
-Daniel serves on the Affiliate Summit Advisory Board.
+Daniel served on the Affiliate Summit Advisory Board for more than five years.

 Daniel’s career began at NASA’s Johnson Space Center, where he provided tech support to Mission Control.
 An introduction to shell scripting ignited an enjoyment of programming that led to exploring half a dozen languages.
 Daniel has been a successful podcaster, hosting several hundred episodes of his self-produced shows.
 He contributed regularly to NMX (nee BlogWorld) and was recognized for his talent when NMX contracted him to write their book on podcasting, The Ultimate Guide to Becoming a Podcaster.
 He came into affiliate marketing via print-on-demand, when a popular P.O.D. company launched their affiliate program in 2005.
 Ever since, affiliate marketing has been the foundation upon which other endeavors have rested (affiliate marketing helped support the podcasts and the books).